galaxyproject/training-material/topics/admin/tutorials/ansible/tutorial.md

 >
 > 3. **Create a directory named `intro` and `cd` into it.**
 >
->    It's good practice to keep your deployments separated, and later on we'll be deploying Galaxy with ansible in a separate directory.
+>    It's good practice to keep your deployments separated.
 >
 > 4. Create your inventory file (named `hosts`) in this folder
 >